kubevirt/community/design-proposals/vsock/vsock.md

 *   The whole `vsock` features will live behind a feature gate
 *   By default the first 1024 ports of a vsock device are privileged.
 Services trying  to connect to those require `CAP_NET_BIND_SERVICE`.
-*   We aim to block the `AF_VSOCK` `socket` syscall in containerd (https://github.com/containerd/containerd/issues/7442), however if that will happen is not sure.
-It is therefore right now the responsibility of the vendor to apply the required seccomp change to all unprivileged ports, or to verify that the `CAP_NET_BIND_SERVICE` privilege is handed out carefully enough
+*   The proposal writers ensured that the `AF_VSOCK` `socket` syscall gets blocked in containerd 1.7+ (https://github.com/containerd/containerd/issues/7442).
+A similar change can be done on other popular CRI implementations.
+It is right now the responsibility of the vendor to ensure that the used CRI selects a default seccomp policy which blocks `socket` calls in a similar way like it was done for containerd.
 *   RBAC access to vsock devices will not be added to any of the default roles.
 *   virt-launcher will not auto-assign CIDs to ensure that virt-handler has an easy way of tracking the identity without races.
 While this still allows virt-launcher to fake-use an assigned CID, it eliminates possible assignment races which attackers could make use-of to redirect vsock calls.

 ### Possible next steps

-*   Allow running `qemu-guest-agent` over virtio-vsock too
+*   Allow running `qemu-guest-agent` over virtio-vsock too.
+This proposal is preparing the ground for such a possible switch but is not making the actual changes for the `qemu-guest-agent`.
-*   Introduce a general purpose mechanism via gRPC in virt-handler which allows efficient and scalable collection of version and readiness of registered third-party agents without having to alter virt-handler, or having to run additional node-local services.
-Also move the `qemu-guest-agent` polling behind this mechanism.
+*   Introduce a general purpose mechanism via gRPC in virt-handler which allows efficient and scalable collection of version and readiness of registered third-party agents and `qemu-guest-agent` without having to alter virt-handler, or having to run additional node-local services.